DanFraserUK/iRacing-On-Linux/One Reason To Use Linux/README.md

 ## Part 6: Keep It From Coming Back

 This is the part that should make you angry, because it is not optional vigilance, it is OneDrive's actual design philosophy.
 Major Windows updates have a habit of quietly re-enabling folder backup, sometimes during setup, sometimes after a feature update, often without asking again in any way that registers.
-After any large Windows update, check Documents, Pictures, and Desktop locations again.
+After any large Windows update, check Documents, Pictures, and Desktop (and anything else) locations again.
 If you see `OneDrive` in the path, the piece of shit crawled back in like it always does, because it has all the persistence of Japanese knotweed.

-OneDrive does not get the benefit of the doubt anymore.
-It has shown you exactly what it does the second you stop paying attention.
 Treat every future update as a potential reinfection and check accordingly.

 We hate OneDrive.
 We hate that it renames a hostage situation "backup," like quietly relocating someone's files without clearly asking first is some kind of favor instead of the bullshit move it actually is.
-We hate that it hides your own damn files from you under a folder it created without permission and then acts confused when people call that a hijacking, because that is exactly what it is.
+We hate that it hides your own damn files from you under a folder it created without permission.
 We hate that uninstalling it does not actually uninstall it, that it leaves folders and registry keys scattered around like a shitty houseguest who "forgets" their crap on purpose so they have an excuse to weasel their way back in next week.It is gone, every last fucking trace of it, and good riddance to the whole rotten, presumptuous, half-built piece of shit.
 Until Microslop enables it again.

 ---